sebastian-ch/assignment4/README.md

 * Created a project-files directory. -- mm
 * Added Seattle Police Precincts data to project-files directory. -- mm
 * Added Seattle thefts data to project-files directory. -- mm
+* Used framework of index.html from Part I of the assignment for this part of the assignment. -- mm